-Intellecture is specialized in important security and safety issues regarding the maritime environment ISPS-code (International Ship and Port Facility Code) and affiliated transport proceses.
+Intellecture is specialized in important security and safety issues regarding the maritime, on and offshore environment ISPS-code (International Ship and Port Facility Security Code) and affiliated transport proceses.

 PROMERC Counter Measure Manoeuvres

 There are four counter measure manoeuvres identified in the PROMERC project against suspect vessels and pirates: Avoid being detected Step aside High speed escape Delay boarding The onboard Tactical Decision...read more

 Comparison between PROMERC / IPATCH Counter Piracy Measures

 Accepting the directive of the European Commission, that encourages the collaboration between research projects funded in the same call, cooperation between PROMERC and IPATCH projects has been promoted.
 IPATCH (Intelligent... read more